Bradley-D/kaka/README.md

 Kaka
 ===

 Hi.
 I'm a starter theme called 'Kaka'.
-I try and keep nice and lean so there is less stuff to get in your way so you can build something awesome.
+I try and keep nice and lean so there is less stuff to get in your way and you can build something awesome.

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.